-I am co-director of lighting company LITEWORX and own my own Arri Amira camera kit.
+I am co-director of lighting company LITEWORX and own my own Arri Amira & Canon C500MKII camera kits.
 I am well versed in all current digital shooting formats as well 16 & 35mm film.
 I have a current iVisa and extensive experience shooting in the US and beyond.

 Award for Outstanding Cinematography - 2003